Frequently Asked Questions

 How much of this is AI-generated?

-All of it involves AI collaboration.
-Research synthesis, writing, code—I work with Claude, GPT, Gemini constantly.
+All of it involves AI collaboration — research, writing, code.
 That's the point.
 This is what becomes possible when investigation costs collapse.

 Who is this for?